 Masters degrees

-Traditionally, Masters courses take two years to complete, although there are now a number of programmes that can be completed in a year or 18 months.
+Traditionally, Masters courses take two years to complete, although many programmes can now be completed in a year or 18 months.

 Like the UK, the minimum entry requirement for a Masters programme is a Bachelors qualification.

-Find a Masters degree to suit you at Study with New Zealand - Courses and programmes.
+Find a Masters degree to suit you at Study with New Zealand - Study a Masters degree.

 PhDs